dmd-program/dmd-100/topics/visual_design.md

 Balance can be achieved through both formal and informal composition techniques.
 Formal composition relies on mathematical patterns that produce symmetrical duplicates.
 Informal compositions tend to be asymmetrical, and rely on other principles such as dominance and scale to achieve balance.

 ### Dominance, emphasis, and focal point

+This key principle is responsible for drawing a viewer's attention.
+An image can have more than one focal point, and a master painter could use the shifting of focus as a means to tell a story.

 ### Movement